david-rockwood/fimpad/README.md

 [[[suffix]]]
 ```

 Prefix/suffix tags carve out the **context window** that a nearby FIM tag will use.
 Whatever is between the nearest prefix and suffix tags is what the model sees.
-If no prefix or suffix tags are used, the model sees everything in the file that isn't a tag.'
+If no prefix or suffix tags are used, the model sees everything in the file that isn't a tag.

 There are *soft* tags (`prefix`/`suffix`) and *hard* tags (`PREFIX`/`SUFFIX`):